Violin and Quartet

-On March 28 in London, Ingles and Hayday sells a stradivarius violin, lot 28 estimated over £ 1,3M.
+On March 28, 2017, Ingles and Hayday sold for £ 1.92M from a lower estimate of £ 1.3M a stradivarius violin, lot 28.
 The instrument bears an original label inscribed 'Antonius Stradiuarius Cremonensis Faciebat Anno 1684' and presents all the characteristics of this very important period which launched the career of the master then 40 years old.

 This violin had surfaced in the mid-1880s in the very active musical circles in Edinburgh and is now identified as the Ex Croall McEwen specimen.
 Used regularly in concert in the last thirty years, it offers important references in discography from 1985 to 1990 with the young soloist Frank Peter Zimmermann.

 Please watch the video shared by the auction house:

 2013 SOLD for £ 1.4M by Tarisio

 On December 18, 2013, Tarisio sold for £ 1.4M a violin made by Stradivari in Cremona, dated 1696 by its label.

 This is a fine example of violin with a normal back length of 35.4 cm.
 It is similar in style to the Molitor of 1697 which was sold for $ 3.6 million by Tarisio on October 14, 2010.
 Its back is in flamed maple, a recognizable variety which was also used on a 1696 viola and on the 1698 Baron Knoop violin.